 If the answer is NO, I drop the product.

-Once I started selling on Shopify, I had the option of using Shopify dropshipping apps like Spocket and Oberlo to find products.
+Once I started selling on Shopify, I had the option of using Shopify dropshipping sites like Spocket and Oberlo to find products.

 Shopify dropshipping made my job 100% better, in all ways.